pgRouting/pgrouting/doc/components/components-family.rst

 .. index from here

-* :ref:`pgr_connectedComponents` - Return the connected components of an undirected graph.
+* :doc:`pgr_connectedComponents` - Return the connected components of an undirected graph.
-* :ref:`pgr_strongComponents` - Return the strongly connected components of a directed graph.
+* :doc:`pgr_strongComponents` - Return the strongly connected components of a directed graph.
-* :ref:`pgr_biconnectedComponents` - Return the biconnected components of an undirected graph.
+* :doc:`pgr_biconnectedComponents` - Return the biconnected components of an undirected graph.
-* :ref:`pgr_articulationPoints` - Return the articulation points of an undirected graph.
+* :doc:`pgr_articulationPoints` - Return the articulation points of an undirected graph.
-* :ref:`pgr_bridges` - Return the bridges of an undirected graph.
+* :doc:`pgr_bridges` - Return the bridges of an undirected graph.

 .. index to here